 Wholphins are one of the rarest hybrid animals.
 They come from the crossbreeding of a female bottle-nosed dolphin and a male false killer whale (a member of the dolphin family that isn’t related to killer whales).

 Wholphins are an extremely interesting balance of their parents.
 Their skin is a dark gray — the perfect blend of light gray dolphin skin and black false killer whale skin.
-They also have 66 teeth, which is the precise average of the 88 teeth a dolphin has and the 44 teeth of a false killer whale.
+They also have 66 teeth, which is the precise average of dolphins’ 88 teeth and the false killer whale’s 44 teeth.

 4. Leopon: Leopard and Lion Hybrid Animal

-Leopons are beautiful and uncommon hybrids that result from the mating of a male leopard and a female lion.
+Leopons are beautiful and uncommon hybrids resulting from a male leopard and female lion union.

 Leopons grow to be nearly as large as lions, but they have shorter legs like a leopard.
-They also have other leopard traits, such as a love for water and the ability to climb well.
+They also have other leopard traits, including a love for water and climbing chops.

 Did You Know?
 When a male lion mates with a leopardess, the resulting offspring is called a lipard.
 Male lions are typically about 10 feet long and weigh around 500 pounds, but a female leopard is usually only about 5 feet long and weighs about 80 pounds.
 Because of the immense size difference between a male lion and a female leopard, this pairing happens very rarely.